 However, I’m also looking for the easiest and most accessible sites that can be used by an English Language Learner or anyone who is not particularly tech-savvy.
-So I’ve pulled a few from Mathew’s list, and also included several additional ones.
-Mathew’s list, though, continues to be one of the best ones around and I’d encourage you to check it out.

 I don’t really give details about the sites I’m listing here because they’re all very similar — the music and sounds here are royalty-free and it’s just an easy matter of searching and downloading them.
 Of course, credit should be given to the source when they’re used in online projects.
 I’ve also tried avoiding sites that have obvious content not appropriate for classroom use, but something might have slipped by me.

 Here are my choices for The Best Places To Get Royalty-Free Music & Sound Effects:

 Musopen is the latest addition to this list.
 It describes itself this way: